 Arsenic

-The major source of arsenic exposure is food.
-For example, rice, mushrooms, apples, and grapes can absorb arsenic from contaminated water and soil.
+Major sources of arsenic exposure are drinking water and food.
+Arsenic is naturally occurring in some bedrock and can leach into drinking water.
+Also, arsenic from pesticides can be taken up from contaminated soil into food crops and produce.
+Foods such as rice, mushrooms, apples, and grapes can absorb arsenic from contaminated water and soil.
 Rice products (like infant cereal) have the highest amount of inorganic arsenic, which is the more toxic form.
 Inorganic arsenic is also found in pressure-treated wood used for outdoor structures manufactured before 2004, some drinking water sources, and cigarette smoke.

 Cadmium